esegerson/Multivaders/README.md

 ### Difficulty Progression

 I want the game to get harder as the player progresses, to keep it "fun" and to try to achieve a higher score.
 There are two ways to make the game harder over time:  how often a new problem appears (delay) and how fast the problem drops down the screen (speed).
-Currently, both are not ideal:  overall it seems slow.
+The current iteration is okay but may need tweaking.
 My goal is to make a score of 100 fairly difficult with a game-over soon after that.
 In the future, I'd like to build in a mechanism that will grant the player occasional reprieves.
 Maybe a periodic explosive problem that destroys all the problems around it.

 The game is built entirely in HTML, JavaScript, and CSS.

 ## TODO / Wishlist

-- Add a button to clear selections on the title screen
 - Maybe more presets on the title screen
-- Fix the music issue
 - Add a laser and turret to blast problems
 - More visual effects/decorations, such as clouds, or subtle "dancing" multiplication signs floating upward (instead of the one that's fixed in the middle)
 - Add a progressive saw-like difficulty ladder